Got questions? Start here

 How does Primary Finance make money?

-We make money mostly from the rent that we charge.
-We may also take some of our share of the profit if you sell your property early on in your agreement.
+We make money from the rent that we charge.
+We may also take some of our share of the profit if you wish to sell the property during the course of our agreement.

 What’s the catch?